Business Leader

 What Leaders and Managers Should Do

-As leaders and managers wander around, at least three things should be going on:
+As managers wander around, at least three things should be going on:

 1. They should be listening to what people are saying.